AfonsoFeliciano/AZ-900-Notes/README.md

 ### Public cloud

-- Everything runs on cloud provider hardware
+- Everything runs on cloud-provider hardware
 - No local hardware
 - Some services share hardware with other customers